swissmanu/litecom2mqtt/README.md

 ## Usage

-### Environment Variables
+### Configuration

-_In order to run `litecom2mqtt`, all environment variables not declared as "optional" must be defined._
+`litecom2mqtt` is configured using environment variables.
+All environment variables not declared as "optional" must be defined.

 | Variable                                                 | Description                                                  |
 | -------------------------------------------------------- | ------------------------------------------------------------ |